Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Introduction

 The capability of robots to comprehend and respond to dynamic environments is vital for their integration across various contexts.
 Specifically, most real-world tasks require the robots to model and construct spatiotemporal sensorimotor trajectories.
 Early applications involved manually recording the sensorimotor information generated by a demonstrator on a teleoperated robot and, later, autonomously following them on the robot \cite{segre1985explanation}.
 A skill was then represented by a series of primitive action segments selected according to simple conditional rules.
 These manually recorded controllers often fail outside the controlled environments due to the inherent characteristics of real-world environments as explained in \cite{ravichandar2020recent}.

-Nowadays, adaptability and generalizability have been the cornerstone objectives in robotics research.
-These requirements have transformed the skill acquisition procedures by necessitating the incorporation of data-driven approaches.
-To this end, Learning from Demonstration (LfD) is a widely adopted procedure in robotics that enables learning controllers to acquire new skills by observing an expert \cite{argall2009survey, kroemer2021review}.
+Learning from Demonstration (LfD) is a widely adopted procedure in robotics that enables learning controllers to acquire new skills by observing an expert \cite{argall2009survey, kroemer2021review}.
 For this purpose, elaborate demonstrations of target skills are required in LfD.
 On the other hand, the set of expert demonstrations for a particular real-world skill may contain significant variances, or there might be multiple ways to achieve the same skill.
 These variances reflect the stochastic nature of the expert demonstrations, which poses the challenge of handling quantitatively and qualitatively different demonstrations for LfD-based skill-acquisition procedures.